dr-natetorious/book-Fuzz_Testing/README.md

 **A02: Cryptographic Failures** ❌
 - *Intentionally out of scope* - Fuzzing not the primary testing method for cryptographic implementations
-- **CORRECTION**: JWT manipulation in Chapter 2 is included but focuses on logic flaws, not cryptographic analysis

 **A03: Injection** ✅
-- Chapter 2: Authentication injection and parameter manipulation
 - Chapter 4: Path injection through directory traversal
-- Chapter 5: SQL Injection (comprehensive coverage)
+- Chapter 5: SQL Injection (comprehensive coverage using SQLMap)
-- Chapter 6: Cross-Site Scripting (XSS) in all forms
+- Chapter 6: Cross-Site Scripting (XSS) using OWASP ZAP and XSStrike

 **A04: Insecure Design** ✅
 - Chapter 3: WebSocket protocol design flaws and business logic issues
 - Chapter 7: API business logic vulnerabilities and design weaknesses

 **A05: Security Misconfiguration** ✅
-- Chapter 1: Exposed administrative interfaces and debug information
+- Chapter 1: Exposed administrative interfaces using FFUF discovery
-- Chapter 2: Authentication system misconfigurations
+- Chapter 3: WebSocket service misconfigurations
 - Chapter 4: File upload security control misconfigurations

 **A06: Vulnerable and Outdated Components** ✅
-- Chapter 1: Identification of outdated software versions through reconnaissance
+- Chapter 1: Identification of outdated software versions through systematic reconnaissance
-- Chapter 8: Binary component security testing and memory corruption discovery
+- Chapter 8: Binary component security testing using AFL++ for memory corruption discovery

 **A07: Identification and Authentication Failures** ✅
-- Chapter 2: Comprehensive coverage including weak passwords, session management, MFA bypass, and account enumeration
+- Chapter 2: Comprehensive coverage using OWASP ZAP and Hydra for authentication testing

 **A08: Software and Data Integrity Failures** ✅
-- Chapter 4: File upload integrity and validation bypass techniques
+- Chapter 4: File upload integrity and validation bypass using systematic testing
-- Chapter 8: Binary integrity testing and memory corruption detection
+- Chapter 8: Binary integrity testing and memory corruption detection using AFL++

 **A09: Security Logging and Monitoring Failures** ✅
-- *Integrated throughout as practical callouts*:
+- *Integrated throughout as practical callouts in each chapter*
-  - Each chapter includes "Stealth Tips" for avoiding detection
-  - Understanding how attacks appear in logs and monitoring systems
-  - Professional approaches to operational security and evidence management
+- Chapter 9: Team coordination and detection evasion strategies
+- Chapter 10: Forensic analysis and security operations improvement

 **A10: Server-Side Request Forgery (SSRF)** ✅
-- Chapter 7: API endpoints accepting URLs as parameters and internal network access
+- Chapter 7: API endpoints accepting URLs as parameters with systematic SSRF testing

 ---